ChrisT-CC/hello-django/README.md

 - adjust items key to use a "for-loop" to create a "table" showing "item.name" and "item.done"
 - update the "for-loop" add "if/else" statement to strike out an item if it's been done
 - add an "empty" tag to handle what should happen if our database doesn't have any todo items in it

 ---

+## Creating a new item

+Now that we can render data from a Django database in a front-end HTML template, we're going to add the "Create" functionality, so that the users of our **todo_list** app to be able to interact with that data (to create their own todo items or mark them as complete).

+Generally, with crud, you'll want different templates for different operations.

+- create `"add_item.html"` template in `"templates/todo"` folder
+- add a link to the new template in `"todo_list.html"`
+- create a view in `"views.py"` to display the new template
+- define the url for the new template in `"urls.py"`
+- import the new `"add_item"` view to make it accessible to `"urls.py"`

+- edit the `"add_item.html"` template to create a form for the user to enter a name for a todo item
+- add a special template tag `"{% csrf_token %}"` to the form

+- add "POST" functionality to the submit button by using an "if" statement in `"views.py"`
+- run the server and add 2 items one done and on not to to check functionality

+*__Important__*

+- GET requests gets information from the server
+- POST requests sends or posts information to the server
+- to use POST request we need to add a special template tag `"{% csrf_token %}"` (cross-site request forgery token) to the form as a security measure
+    - this token is a randomly generated unique value which will be added to the form as a hidden input field when the form is submitted.
+    - and works to guarantee that the data we're posting is actually coming from our todo list app and not from another website.

+---